Campervan Village Alice Springs

 *After hours pickup or dropoff may incur additional fees.

-Campervan Hire Alice Springs
+Hiring a Campervan in Alice Springs

 You can expect to pay between $100 - $200 per day, depending on availability and season.
 For more accurate pricing, get an instant quote online or contact our friendly travel team.